Guide to the Chaos Map

 Order Affinity

-We’ll incrementally optimize the order when it makes good sense but will resist replacing or ignoring what already works with something that only might work.
+We’ll incrementally optimize the order when it makes good sense but resist replacing what already works with something that only might work.

 Relational & Conceptual Worlds